 The following clauses describe the session related procedures over the S17 reference points.
-A URCMP session refers to a signalling transaction addressing a dictionary entry containing the mapping information between the UE Radio Capability ID(s) and UE Radio Access Information.
+A URCMP session refers to a signalling transaction addressing a dictionary entry containing the mapping information between the UE Radio Capability ID(s) and UE Radio Access Capability Information.